 My top mechanical watch recommendations

 I've spent an obscene amount of time learning about watches.
 Now I know more than I need to and am looking to unload some of that knowledge.
 You know, just to feel like it wasn't all a complete waste of time.
-The first thing I'd learn about are the differences between a quartz watch and a mechanical watch.
+The first thing to know is the difference between a quartz watch and a mechanical watch.
 Skip to the recommendations if you already know them.

 Quartz watches are accurate and cheap to manufacture.
 They have artificially grown quartz crystals in them and have an interesting habit of vibrating (very consistently) when a voltage is applied.
 Quartz watches use these vibrations as a reference to measure how much time has passed.